-Aimed at research scientists, students, microbiologists and biotechnologists this book is essential reading for scientists working with extremophiles and a recommended reference text for anyone interested in the microbiology of these organisms, as well as bioprospecting, biomining, biofuels and extremozymes.
+Aimed at research scientists, students, microbiologists and biotechnologists, this book is essential reading for scientists working with extremophiles and a recommended reference text for anyone interested in the microbiology of these organisms, bioprospecting, biomining, biofuels and extremozymes.

-- Shows the implications of the physiological adaptations of microbes from extreme habitats that are largely contributed by their biomolecules from basic to applied research
+- Shows the implications of the physiological adaptations of microbes from extreme habitats that are largely contributed by their biomolecules in basic to applied research

 - Provides in-depth knowledge of genomic plasticity and proteome of different extremophiles

-- Gives detailed and comprehensive insight about use of genetic engineering as well as genome editing for industrial applications
+- Gives detailed and comprehensive insights on the use of genetic engineering and genome editing in industrial applications

 Research scientists, students, microbiologists and biotechnologists this book is essential reading for scientists working with extremophiles and a recommended reference text for anyone interested in the microbiology of these organisms, as well as bioprospecting, biomining, biofuels and extremozymes